A. Greeting and introduction.

 f.
 And brought life and immortality to light through the gospel: Because of the appearing of Jesus, we know more about life and immortality than before.
 The understanding of the after-life was murky at best in the Old Testament; but Jesus let us know more about heaven – and hell – than anyone else could.

 g.
-Through the gospel: The good news of who Jesus is and what He did for us presents a beautiful chain of God’s work.
+Through the gospel: The good news of who Jesus is and what He did for us can be thought of as links connected together in a beautiful chain of God’s work.

 · God’s plan of salvation began for us in eternity past, before time began.